 Make sure to check back on the license price each year as they may fluctuate.

 This license is necessary for any angler (a person who fishes with a rod and line) in places such as lakes or rivers- freshwater sources.

 Get ready for sport fishing on the big ocean!
 Tidal waters licenses are applicable for those fishing off the coast.

 Not only do you need a license to fish in BC, but you also need to research whether or not you will need an applicable stamp to go with your general license.
 These stamps can also be purchased online.

 Freshwater fishing may require you to purchase a conservation surcharge depending on what type of fish you’re after.
 This category can be broken into stamps for: steelhead, non-tidal salmon, Kootenay Lake rainbow trout, Shuswap Lake char, Shuswap Lake rainbow trout and white sturgeon.

 If you’re heading out with our Local, Marc, he recommends that you purchase a white sturgeon conservation stamp.
 The sturgeon in the Fraser River are catch-and-release only.
 As to why?
 Fun fact: This is the only white sturgeon fishery in the province’s non-tidal waters!

 If you’re not sure about what you’ll be catching, you can ask your guide for guidance on what to purchase.
-Stay tuned for an upcoming blog about why fishing with a guide is valuable.
+Read about the benefits of fishing with a guide.